-- In the past week, all indicators of ILI activity decreased, except for the number of ILI-related presentations to sentinel GPs which increased. - Influenza notifications decreased in the past week and remained below the seasonal threshold. - Respiratory syncytial virus (RSV) notifications decreased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - In the past week, COVID-19 PCR positive cases increased to 268 notifications.
-The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area increased this week.
-Genomic sequencing of clinical samples and SARS-CoV-2 fragments indicated SARS-CoV-2 Omicron sub-lineage KP.3.X continues to predominate.
+- In the past week, most indicators of ILI activity increased, except for the number of ILIrelated presentations to sentinel GPs and number of ILI-related admissions to EDs which decreased. - Influenza notifications increased to 400 cases and remains above the seasonal threshold. - Respiratory syncytial virus (RSV) notifications remained stable in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - In the past week, COVID-19 PCR positive cases increased to 245 notifications.
+The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area decreased this week.
+Genomic sequencing indicated SARS-CoV-2 Omicron sub-lineage XEC predominated in both clinical and wastewater samples.
 See COVID-19 wastewater dashboard.